 master branch.
 Branches will be explained in the next section.

-It is only at this point that, if you’re collaborating, your teammates are informed of your changes.
-Anything before you push is local.
+It is only at this point that, if you're collaborating, your teammates are informed of your changes.
+Anything before you push is local and only visible to you.

-The equivalent reverse action is pulling other people’s changes.
-If the remote is already set, you can do this simply by
+The equivalent reverse action is pulling other people's changes.
+If other people have made changes and pushed to the remote repository, you can pull their changes by doing

 Think of it, literally, as a branch in a tree.
 The master is the trunk, which you can branch off, so that you can make changes to the project without affecting master.
 Main operations would be to: